 - 66 Lots of existing or new Tenant Reps don't know what they're supposed to be doing.
-We need to come up with guidelines for them. - 66 Is Tenant Rep an admin management role, or is it the tenant building volunteer?
+We need to come up with guidelines for them. ?? - Is Tenant Rep an admin management role, or is it the tenant building volunteer?
 Could STAC member be responsible for a certain number of buildings?
-And what is the role of the volunteer Tenant Rep? - interconnection map with all the staff involved.
+And what is the role of the volunteer Tenant Rep? - 66 The tenants need to have an interconnection map with all the staff involved.
 We need some clarity around roles and responsibilities.
 Right now, the Tenant Representatives don't understand their role.
-There needs to be easy-to-understand Tenant Representative Guidelines, laying out all (staff and tenant) roles.
+There needs to be easy-tounderstand Tenant Representative Guidelines, laying out all (staff and tenant) roles.
 To design those roles should be a team effort.
-Each layer should be involved.
+Each layer should be involved.99

-Enable each building to identify tenant representation in the way that makes sense to them
+Method 6 Enable each building to identify tenant representation in the way that makes sense to them